Learn

 Change the following variables for your deployment:

 • Remove comments (i.e. # hashtags) from the taint toleration and node label section since you have added taints and node selector labels to your cluster node.
-You can use the commented-out text, which instructs your SonarQube deployment to select a particular node.
+You can use the commented-out text, which instructs your SonarQube Server deployment to select a particular node.
 Remember to remove the empty brackets that represent no available taints and labels for the default deployment.

 SonarQube cloudshell yaml example